World Poker Tour: Television

 Following the November 2009 acquisition of the World Poker Tour by PartyGaming plc, the new owners added a second series of televised WPT events under their PartyPoker brand name.
 This series has, to date, focused on televising the European stops of the WPT.
 Mike Sexton continues to provide commentary, though he is partnered with Denmark-based American commentator Jesse May rather than Vince Van Patten.
 The role of female show host and sideline reporter has been served by a number of personalities, often from the country where the event is held.
 One exception is Canadian born poker player Kara Scott, who has served as host for a number of the PartyPoker branded telecasts of these European WPT events.

 The show's hosts, Tony Dunst and Vince Van Patten, sit at a booth near the final table, providing commentary and occasionally interacting with the players during the game.
 However, their specific comments about hole cards are recorded after the tournament takes place because gaming regulations prohibit them from observing a live feed of the "hole card cameras" while on the set.
 These cameras, built into the table, allow viewers to see the face-down hole cards dealt to each player.

 In 2014, the World Poker Tour launched a high roller tournament series, WPT Alpha8, broadcasting on Fox Sports 1.
 The series originally featured commentary and analysis by Ali Nejad and Olivier Busquet, with Gilmartin serving as anchor.
 In later seasons, Vince Van Patten and Tony Dunst replaced Nejad and Busquet, while Lynn Gilmartin continued to serve as anchor.

 The first three seasons of WPT are available on NTSC DVD.

 In February 2019, WPT announced a deal with BT Sport to broadcast season XV of WPT.
 The deal expands WPT coverage to the UK and Ireland.
 During season XV, former WPT television commentator Mike Sexton won his first WPT event.

 In March 2019, WPT announced a deal with TV Azteca to bring WPT assets to Latin America.

+Other Tours

 Professional Poker Tour

 A series of spin-off tournaments, titled the Professional Poker Tour, began filming in 2004.
 Broadcast of the series was delayed, which was partly due to a dispute with the Travel Channel over rights.
 In the fall of 2005, WPTE announced that "a cable channel" (believed to be ESPN) had withdrawn from bidding for the PPT series, and that WPTE was negotiating with the Travel Channel to air the series.
 On January 30, 2006, WPTE and the Travel Channel announced that they had dismissed all open lawsuits.
 The series began regular broadcast July 5, 2006, but was suspended after one season as WPTE couldn't find a television home for a second season.